 Project ideas for audio machine learning

 Add a microphone hat to your Raspberry Pi and make some cool audio detection based projects.
-We assembled some ideas for projects if you want to dive into audio machine learning.
+I assembled some ideas for projects if you want to dive into audio machine learning.

 1. Ninja robot vacuum cleaner

 Give your robot vacuum cleaner ninja-like stealth abilities.
-It could listen for human activity, like voice and footsteps to hide when people are around and do its work when it’s alone.
+It could listen for human activity, like voice or footsteps, and hide when people.
+When nobody is around it can do its work without disturbing anyone.

 2. Upcycle dumb devices